blues/note-c/README.md

 Notes to [Notehub.io][notehub].

-This library is used by the [note-arduino library][note-arduino], which includes it as a git submodule.
+This library is used by the [note-arduino library][note-arduino], which includes it as a git subtree.

 ## Documentation